oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 kubectl apply -f $WORKDIR/console-ingress.yaml
 ```

-4. Access the WebLogic console from the brower
+4. Access the WebLogic console from the browser

 ```